abh1kg/chisel-service-connector/README.md

 ```
   echo '{ "myuser:mysecret": [""] }' > auth.json
 ```
-  Note for Windows Command Prompt users: Remove the single quotes when you run this in a dos shell:
+  Note for Windows Command Prompt users: Remove the single quotes when you run this in a DOS shell:
 ```
   echo { "myuser:mysecret": [""] } > auth.json
 ```